 These are markets next to your neighborhood.
 You have the Italian Essalunga, German LIDL, French Carrefour to Chinese Aumai.
 These sell all your everyday needs from food, fruits, vegetables, meat, water to even office stationery.

 Most of them also sell clothes, cosmetics, and even automotive products.

 These are the boom for all those immigrants who have relocated here.
 In these markets, you will be able to find all those stuff from your home country.

-Do not just go by the name, it like all country in one roof.
-For example, if you see an Indian groceries shop, 90% of the time it would be a non-Indian shop.
+Do not just go by the name, it like all countries in one roof.
+For example, if you see an Indian grocery shop, 90% of the time it would be a non-Indian shop.
 Like Pakistan or Bangladesh or even Srilankan shops.

 But hey, we all eat similar, right?

 This is the most important market for immigrants.
 These are the places where you can find your home country vegetables, etc but at a fair price than those Asian/African markets.

 These markets are held weekly once or twice in a given street.
 Please make sure you identify the closest one to your place and do not miss visiting them.